Preparing For A Tattoo – 14 Steps Not To Forget

 We get it, a lot of people are scared of needles, worried about the pain, or just plain nervous about the whole experience.
 Nevertheless, resist the urge to use drugs or alcohol to steel your nerves before getting tattooed.

-Alcohol thins the blood, so showing up drunk might compromise your tattoo or put you at higher risk.
+Alcohol thins the blood, so showing up drunk might compromise your tattoo, or put you at a higher risk of a problem.
+Your tattoo aftercare will also be impaired while alcohol consumption continues.

-You might also have to make some on-the-spot decisions about your tattoo and you want to have a clear head when you do.
-No one wants to live with permanent choices they made while they were under the influence.
+You might also have to make some on-the-spot decisions about your tattoo, and you’ll want to have a clear head when you do.
+Nobody wants to live with permanent choices they made while they were under the influence.

 Finally, being anything but sober might make it harder for you to sit still and remain calm.

-Note that most tattoo artists will turn you away if you are noticeably drunk or high.
+Note that all good artists will turn you away instantly if they feel you may be under the influence of drugs or alcohol.

 11. Ask Questions